tjelvar-olsson/biologists-guide-to-computing/source/getting-some-motivation.rst

 After having spent weeks and weeks analysing data, generating figures and putting it all together it can be devastating to find that one needs to start all over again because of some fundamental flaw with the acquisition of the raw data.
-However, this needed be the case if all your analysis, figure generation and manuscript assembly was automated you would just need to replace the raw data and press "Go".
+However, this needn't be the case if all your analysis, figure generation and manuscript assembly was automated you would just need to replace the raw data and press "Go".
 In :doc:`automation-is-your-friend` you will learn how to achieve